Pug Rescue Network Fostering Overview

 Caring for your Foster Pug

-We ask that while the foster Pug is in your care, you treat him or her as a part of your family.
-You will be responsible for providing food, shelter and most importantly love to the rescued Pug.
-Fostering a Pug generally lasts a few days to a few weeks.
-In many cases you will also be asked to take the Pug to the local veterinarian for routine medical care, such as vaccinations, spaying or neutering, and any other necessary medical treatment.
+We ask that while the foster pug is in your care, you treat him or her as a part of your family.
+You will be responsible for providing food, shelter and most importantly love to the rescued pug.
+Fostering a pug generally lasts a few weeks to a few months.
+In many cases you will also be asked to take the pug to the local veterinarian for routine medical care, such as vaccinations, spaying or neutering, and any other necessary medical treatment.
 PRN will pay for the medical care, and we ask that foster homes go to a veterinarian with which we have worked out discounted pricing.

 Fostering may sometimes involve Pugs that are not housebroken or that have not had much training.
-We rely on our foster homes to keep us posted as they learn more about their foster Pug.
-During the fostering period, the foster family learns a good deal about the Pug’s personality and current level of training.
-This information is very important in helping us match the foster Pug with an adoptive family.
-All this information can be placed into Pug Track so everybody can have access to this information.
+We rely on our foster homes to keep us posted as they learn more about their foster pug.
+During the fostering period, the foster family learns a good deal about the pug’s personality and current level of training.
+This information is very important in helping us match the foster pug with an adoptive family.
+Once you get to know your pug, you will be asked to write a bio and send pictures so they can be on our website, Petfinder, and Adopt-a-Pet.
+We also ask that you post about your foster pug on our public Facebook pages and your own.
+There is also a private Facebook page for foster homes where the pug has a file that you will need to keep updated.
+You can also post for advice and share about your pug so all the volunteers get to know them.

 Adoption of a Rescued Pug